 We can call this approach, which is open, in principle, to various ideological perspectives, a “pluralist” approach.
 It does not assume there is one best answer to our social dilemmas and is willing to consider many answers, none of which may be wholly right or wholly wrong.

-- A specific description of the social world we currently live in.
 The key here is not to assume that the “reality” of our world just obviously imprints itself on our brains.
 Rather, we need to interpret – to make sense of – the swirling mass of social phenomena confronting us, distinguishing between what is more and less important and the meaning of the important stuff.
 One contribution of ideology is in helping us do this (Freeden, 2003).
 There are different ways of making sense of our social world, and different ideologies tend to focus in on a particular unit of analysis – the key to the ideology’s story – which unlocks its preferred understanding of society.
 For example, liberalism tends to see society as a collection of individuals and to elevate the individual to the highest importance.
 Socialism, on the other hand, emphasizes that individuals are in fact organized into social and economic classes (capitalist and worker, rich and poor), that those classes are what really shape our lives, and that the social order is constructed to the advantage of one class over the others.
 Therefore, class is what we really need to understand if we wish to grasp how society works.
 Feminism (see chapter 13), meanwhile, emphasizes that we live in a gendered society and that power is distributed in a way that favours one gender (heterosexual men) over others.
 This is what we really need to understand, then, if we want to grasp the realities of our social world.
 Nationalism stresses above all that human beings are grouped into nations; this is the overarching fact we need to understand if we want to properly comprehend our social world.
 And so on.
 Thus, each ideology offers a rather different view of how we should understand the society in which we find ourselves.

-- An evaluation of the social world we currently live in.
 An ideology is not exhausted by its description of society; it also offers resources for assessing it.
 Should the world be this way?
 Why or why not?
 Continuing with an example from the previous paragraph, when feminists describe the world as marked by an imbalance of power between genders, they generally do not stop there.
 Rather, they go on to argue that it could be, and should be, otherwise.
 No gender should be advantaged over others.
 And every other ideology will similarly hold out the possibility of a critical assessment.
 Liberals will be interested in asking whether individual freedom and equality are optimally realized in our society, Marxists in criticizing class inequalities (and maybe even in condemning the existence of social class itself), nationalists in assessing whether a nation is fully realizing its identity and its autonomy, and so forth.

-- A program of action.
 Having described the world and evaluated it, an ideology will also typically involve some set of ideas about “what is to be done,” as the Marxist revolutionary Vladimir Lenin once put it.
 The program of action will seek to address problems identified by the ideology’s evaluation of the social order.
 If our society is full of unearned legal privileges that discriminate between individuals, then liberals, believing that all human beings should be equal before the law, will argue for the abolition of this discrimination.
 Socialists, meanwhile, have argued that the exploited workers need to rise up and seize the power and wealth unjustly hoarded by capitalists – either through revolution or through the election of governments that will impose heavy taxes on wealth and redistribute those resources to the workers and the poor.
 Feminists have proposed a range of possible actions (from breaking down gender roles to dissolving gender itself) all with an eye to the destruction of gendered privilege.
 These are merely examples; each ideology covered in this book will have its own preferred prescriptions for restructuring our social world.

 Political ideologies always, therefore, combine ideas about politics with an emphasis on action.
 We may thus define a political ideology as a configuration of concepts that describes and assesses the social world with an eye to mobilizing people for action.
 Every ideology explored here is a widely shared belief system containing the three ingredients sketched above.